pranav-ap/blog/content/posts/agents-and-environments.md

 For complex tasks, a state description is not enough information to decide what to do.
 For example, how will a car decide the action at a fork in the road?
 It needs a destination or **goal information** which helps the agent evaluate whether a state is desireable or not.
 This is called a **goal-based agent**.

 They do not have inbuilt condition-action rules, rather they use *search* or *planning* algorithms to reach goals, making them more flexible than reflex agents.

 A goal-based agent's behavior can be changed to go to different destinations easily, unlike a reflex agent where all it's rules have to be rewritten.

 ### Utility-based agents

 Goals provide a crude distinction between desireable and undesireable states.
 But to get a more nuanced value for desirability we use the **utility** value given by a **utility function**.
 This is practically an *internal version* of the performance measure that judges the agent.

 When you have two **conflicting goals** like safely and speed, then the utility function can make the appropriate tradeoffs.
-It can also provide a way to consider the **likelihood of success** against the importance of the goals.
+It can also provide a way to consider the likelihood of success against the importance of the goals.

 It is important to note that the utility function only provides the *expected* utility of actions.

 # Learning Agents

+Providing an agent the ability to learn greatly improves its effectiveness by weaning away its dependency on its in-built knowledge.
+This expands the range of environments where it is effective.

-The ability to learn allows an agent to operate in initially unknown environments by becoming more competent than its in-built knowledge alone might allow.
-This is a **learning agent** and it has four components :
+This is called a **learning agent** and it has four components :

 - Performance element
 - Learning element